Effect of Dark Energy in Geometrothermodynamics and Phase Transitions of Regular Bardeen AdS Black Hole

 In our case we consider a 5 dimensional phase space with the coordinates $Z_A =\{M, S, \beta, T, \Theta\}$, where $S$, $\beta$ are extensive variables and $T$, $\Theta$ are their dual intensive variables.
 Then we have the fundamental Gibbs one form as,

 Now we can write the Quevedo metric as follows,

-Using the Quevedo metric we calculate the corresponding curvature, which is a complicated expression having the following form,
+Using the Quevedo metric, we calculate the corresponding curvature, which is a complicated expression having the following form,

-which is intersting as it has a diverging behavior.
+which is interesting as it has a diverging behaviour.
 Using the plots of curvature scalar $R_Q$, we investigate the divergence.
-In the figure(\ref{CriticalQ}), we can see a divergence peaked at $S\approx 0.32$ same as in the specific heat case.
+In the figure \ref{CriticalQ}, we can see a divergence peaked at $S\approx 0.32$, same as in the specific heat case.
 Contrary to what we obtained in Weinhold and Ruppeiner geometries, the singular point of curvature scalar in geometrothermodynamics exactly matches the specific heat singular point.